Hitting Publish to push your post out to wherever it lives on the Internet is far from the final act of blogging.

 Select the top keyword phrase matching the topic of your blog post, and make sure that this chain of words has been integrated into your title, URL, meta description, and tags.
 For this post, I optimized for the phrase “habits of successful bloggers.”

-It shouldn’t take you longer than about five to 10 minutes, but the post will be easier to find in search engine results.
+It shouldn’t take you longer than 10 minutes, but the post will be easier to find in search engine results.

 4. Bookmark Your Post on Relevant Social Media

-If you don’t actively use sites such as Digg and StumbleUpon, forget about them.
+If you don’t actively use sites such as Reddit and Digg, forget about them.
 Unless you are a frequent participant on those sites and have a track record of sharing content other than your own, posting your own blog URL will just get you ignored.

 5. Link to Other Posts on Your Blog